 The Company's parent LiveOne sponsors a 401(k) plan (the "401(k) Plan") covering all the Company's employees.
 Employees are eligible to participate in the 401(k) Plan the first day of the calendar month following their date of hire.
 The Company may make discretionary matching contributions to the 401(k) Plan on behalf of its employees up to a maximum of 100% of the participant's elective deferral up to a maximum of 5% of the employees' annual compensation.
-The Company's matching contributions were not material to the consolidated financial statements for the three months ended June 30, 2023 and 2022.
+The Company's matching contributions were not material to the interim unaudited condensed consolidated financial statements for the three and nine months ended December 31, 2023 and 2022.